LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

    account.
 #.
 Back in IntelliJ, close any open projects (after saving and committing your
    work).
 #.
-From the welcome screen, click *Check out from Version Control*, select
+From the welcome screen, click *Get From Version Control* and then select
-   *Git*.
+   the *Git* option.
 #.
-Choose your fork from the repository dropdown, select the parent directory
+In the next panel, enter the URL for your fork, and then select the parent
-   where you want to store your project, and hit *Clone*.
+   directory where you want to store your project.
+Hit *Clone*.
 #.
-In the screens that follow:

-   a.
-Choose *Create Project From Existing Sources* on the first pane.
-   b.
-Select *Auto Import* in the Gradle configuration pane.
-   c.
-Use the defaults on all other panes.

-#.
-Start up the application (via the Gradle pane, *Tasks > Application >
+Launch the application (via the Gradle pane, *Tasks > Application >
-   bootRun*), so you can refer to both the code as well as the running app while we look at what’s in place already.
+   bootRun*), so you can refer to both the code as well as the running app as you complete the assignment.

-.. admonition:: Note

-   You’ll spend a lot of time reading and understanding the code that’s provided for you.
-This is OK!
-It’s an essential skill for a programmer to be able to read and understand code written by other developers.

 1) Review the Code
 -------------------

+.. admonition:: Tip

+   One essential programming skill that you will develop is the ability to read and understand someone else's code.
+This assignment begins with you practicing exactly that.
+Make sure you carefully examine the provided code BEFORE you start changing things.

+   Trying to "fix" a code sample before understanding how it works leads to confusion, frustration, and a broken program.
+DO NOT SKIP the code review!

 Carly created a Spring Boot application and filled in some features.
 She refactored ``JobData`` to generate an ArrayList of ``Job`` objects based on